Ham12-3/aws_cloud_developer_associate/README.md

 ![what-is-dns](https://github.com/Anglaar-Digital-Agency/aws_cloud_developer_associate/assets/93613316/190d8df0-7f12-4630-b570-68eace864d2e)

-Title: Unraveling the Mysteries of DNS: The Cornerstone of Internet Connectivity
+Unraveling the Mysteries of DNS: The Cornerstone of Internet Connectivity

 In the sprawling labyrinth of the internet, where billions of devices communicate seamlessly, there exists a silent yet indispensable force known as the Domain Name System (DNS).
 DNS serves as the backbone of the internet, facilitating the translation of human-friendly domain names into machine-readable IP addresses, thus enabling smooth communication across the digital landscape.